Colorado Elopement Locations and Planning Guide

 There are many incredible elopement locations within 3 hours of Denver (such as Rocky Mountain National Park and Breckenridge) as well as amazing locations within a 4-6 hour drive (such as Telluride, Aspen, and Crested Butte).

-If you’re looking to cut down on your driving time, you could consider flying into a smaller airport in the mountains!
-For the San Juans, look into Grand Junction Regional Airport, Montrose Region Airport, or Telluride Regional Airport.
-For Aspen, look into Aspen/Pitkin County Airport.
-For Crested Butte, look into Gunnison-Crested Butte Regional Airport.
+If you’re looking to cut down on your driving time, you could consider flying into a smaller airport in the mountains such as: Colorado Springs Airport, Grand Junction Regional Airport, Montrose Region Airport, Telluride Regional Airport, Aspen/Pitkin County Airport, and Gunnison-Crested Butte Regional Airport.

 5. What activities would you like to do?

 Thinking about the unique activities you would like to do will also help you select the perfect elopement location.
-Choose a pristine lake for stand up paddle boarding, a dog-friendly trail if you plan to bring your furry best friend, a private hot spring to relax in, a sunrise hot air balloon ride, or a picnic in a forest.
+Choose a pristine lake for stand up paddle boarding, a dog-friendly trail if you plan to bring your furry best friend, a private hot spring to relax in, or a picnic in a forest.

-Colorado has so many hiking trails that it is not impossible to be alone in a location, completely surrounded by nature.
+Colorado has so many hiking trails and it is not impossible to be alone in a location, completely surrounded by nature.
 Are you not a hiker but still want some adventure in your wedding day?
-We also know of many amazing locations that are accessible using 4WD vehicles!
+We also know of many amazing locations that are accessible using off-road vehicles!

-How your guest count affects your location options
+Eloping with guests?
+Learn how your guest count affects your location options.

 Breckenridge Elopements

 If you’re looking for a location that is easily accessible from Denver, has countless restaurant options, and great views, then Breckenridge might be the perfect place for you!
 Located about an hour and a half from Denver, Breckenridge is a popular spot for elopements.
-The area, which also consists of the towns of Frisco, Dillon, and Silverthorne offer hundreds of hotel, Airbnb, and Vrbo accommodation options, so you’re bound to find the perfect place to stay!
+The greater Breckenridge area within Summit County, consists of the towns of Frisco, Dillon, and Silverthorne offer hundreds of hotel, Airbnb, and Vrbo accommodation options, so you’re bound to find the perfect place to stay!

 Ceremony Options in Breckenridge